Basic Emergency Planning

 The second goal of this course is to put together a personal emergency operations plan (EOP) that can be used if ever necessary.

-Brian is proficient in the various aspects of Emergency Management, and exercises, including the documentation associated with HSEEP.
+Brian is a leader.
+He is proficient in the various aspects of Emergency Management, and exercises, including the documentation associated with HSEEP.
 He has also served in the various roles of the ICS system during his career.
 He additionally served as the Exercise Director for the Gunnison County Wide MCI Drill 2014 which included 36 agencies (both public emergency services, the school district, public health, and several volunteer agencies).
 Brian is also familiar with the requirements of the Joint Commission, and CMS, concerning emergency management.
 As a former Emergency Manager for a Critical Access Hospital (including EMS) he gained a wide variety of experience in the aspects of emergency management.